2014 Group Camping Reservations Procedures

 Potential group campers who register for the lottery after the drawing is conducted, but before all the participants are contacted, will have their name added at the bottom of the lottery list.

 Once all participants in the lottery obtain the permits they are seeking, additional group camping reservations will be filled on a first-come, first-served basis.

 Step IV if you are a business: The Permit

 The name of the business providing guide services for a trip must be included on the permit as well as the owner or guide name.

-You must pick your permit up in person at the park headquarters office in Bayfield prior to your trip to the islands.
+You must pick up your permit in person at the park headquarters office in Bayfield within two weeks of the start of your trip to the islands.
 It is advisable that you pick this permit up as close to the date of your trip as possible so that you can receive updated information on conditions.
-Each group camping in the park must have the camping permit in its possession and is responsible for knowing and following and adhering to all park rules and regulations.
+Each group camping party in the park must have the camping permit in its possession and all campers are responsible for knowing and following and adhering to all park rules and regulations.

 IMPORTANT INFORMATION FOR YOU TO KNOW: